Learn how to price a roofing job right to boost profits, win more customers, and build a lasting business.

 To apply overhead consistently, divide your total annual overhead by the number of jobs you expect to handle.
 If your overhead is $25,000 a year and you estimate 25 jobs, allocate $1,000 in overhead per job.
 Including this in every quote means each expense is covered, so you’re not left with any budget gaps.

-Profit margin and markup are two numbers every contractor must know.
+“Roofers price jobs with two numbers: profit margin and markup.
+Margin is what you keep.
+Markup is what you add to cover costs and reach that margin.
 Confusing the two can cost you thousands or even sink your business.
 Here’s the difference in simple terms: Profit margin is what you keep at the end, while markup is the amount you add to cover costs and hit that margin.

 Let’s break it down with a quick example.
 Say you charge $10,000 for a job, with overhead costs of $8,000.
 That leaves you with $2,000 profit.
 For profit margin, divide profit by the selling price: $2,000 divided by $10,000 is 20%.
 So, you’ve got a 20% profit margin.